S3-working-group/s3-practical-guide/slides.md

 ## Evaluate Agreements (cont.)

-* evaluating agreements can be as simple as checking that it is still relevant, and there's no objections to keeping the agreement as it is
+* evaluating agreements can be as simple as checking that it is still relevant, and there is no objection to keeping the agreement as it is
 * agreements are often reviewed in *Governance Meetings*
 * sometimes it's effective to schedule a dedicated session for reviewing an agreement
 * adjust review frequency as necessary
 * review earlier if required
-* elements of this process can also be used by individuals to evaluate decisions they made
+* elements of this process can also be used by individuals to evaluate decisions they make

 ---

-## # Breaking Agreements
+## P3.6: Breaking Agreements

 * is sometimes **necessary**...
 * ...but may come at a **cost** to the community
-* we are accountable:
+* be accountable!
     * **clean up** disturbances
     * **follow up** ASAP with those affected or accountable
     * **initiate changes** instead of repeatedly breaking the same agreement